MohamedMohana/my_cv/content/event/example copy/index.md

   country: Saudi Arabia

 summary: ''
 abstract: 'Continuing to cooperate with government agencies to spread the culture of digital transformation and develop their leaders.
 I held an artificial intelligence course for leaders.
-At the University City Theater in Al-Qara’a'
+At the University City Theater in Al-Qaraa'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.